AgnosPCB/documentation/docs/Generating _a_report.md

 Once you've completed the inspection and are ready to generate the report, the first step is to locate and click on the **"finish inspection"** button.

 After clicking this button, a new screen will appear, providing you with options to customize the report.
-Here, you can rename the file, add comments, and indicate whether the **UUI** is okay or if it contains unpassable errors.
+Here, you can rename the file, add comments, and indicate whether the **UUI** is okay or if the inspected PCB/panel is not compliant with the manufacturing requirements.
 Once you've made your selections, a pdf report will be automatically generated

 ![Finish inspection screen](assets/finish-inspecttion-barcode.png)